H-Ojiro/TR-1um/README.md

        +- Document
 ```

 Since the original DRC cannot check a full-custom layout, such as Standard Cell development, except for PCEL use, new DRC runset development is ongoing under the tech/drc directory.
-Additionally, the [Tutorial: How to make DRC runset for KLayout](Document/Tutorial_DRC.md) and the [Tutorial: How to make LVS runset for KLayout](Document/Tutorial_LVS.md)project is also ongoing; feel free to join as always.
+Additionally, the [Tutorial: How to make DRC runset for KLayout](Document/Tutorial_DRC.md) and the [Tutorial: How to make LVS runset for KLayout](Document/Tutorial_LVS.md) project are also ongoing; feel free to join as always.
 We welcome your feedback on the DRC result and bug report as well.

 ## openIP62 (AS-IS)
 The directory contains the original PDKs provided by [**Tokai Rika**](https://tr-semicon.tokai-rika.co.jp/foundry-service).
 It includes two main subdirectories: **AnagixLoader** and **IP62**.
 Detailed documentation and installation manuals (in Japanese) can be found in: **openIP62/IP62/Technology/doc**